Questions About Corinthian Colleges’ Loss of Eligibility for the Federal Student Aid Programs

 You also may be eligible for a closed school loan discharge in special circumstances, such as if you received a degree or certificate but didn’t complete your instruction or transferred but pursued a different program of study.
 Get information about how these special circumstances may impact your eligibility for a closed school loan discharge.

 As stated above, if you transfer and apply your credits to a similar program at another institution, you cannot request closed-school debt relief.
-However, if you believe you have a claim, such as fraud, against your school under state law, you may still pursue debt relief based on borrower defense to repayment, even if you transfer your credits to another school.
+However, if you believe you have an allegation, such as fraud, against your school under state law, you may still pursue debt relief based on borrower defense to repayment, even if you transfer your credits to another school.

 *Note: A closed school loan discharge normally applies only to students who withdrew (without completing their program) within 120 days of the school’s closing date, or were attending when the school closed.
 But for Corinthian students, the Secretary of Education has extended the time frame to include any Corinthian student who withdrew from one of its closed schools on or after June 20, 2014.